What is a dynamic sender ID? Spoofing? What do I need to know?

-This is a common feature used when sending enterprise to person SMS, and is called dynamic sender ID or dynamic originator.
+This is a common feature used when sending enterprise to person SMS messages, and is called dynamic sender ID or dynamic originator.

 When we send a text message to another mobile phone it shows our mobile number as the “originator” of the text message.
 Usually our friends and family will add us to their mobile phone address book so when we text or call our name will appear on the handset to easily identify who is calling or sent the message.